Epilepsy in children: Treatment

 The goal of treatment is to control, stop, or reduce how often seizures occur.
 Treatment is most often done with medicine.
 Many types of medicines used to treat seizures and epilepsy.
 The child's healthcare provider will need to identify the type of seizure they are having.
 Medicines are selected based on the type of seizure, age of the child, side effects, cost, and ease of use.
 Medicines used at home are usually taken by mouth as capsules, tablets, sprinkles, or syrup.
 Some medicines can be given into the rectum or in the nose.
 If a child is in the hospital with seizures, medicine may be given by injection or intravenously by vein (IV).
 Medications such as: stimulants, antidepressants, and antipsychotics have shown to lower seizure threshold and can increase neurostability.
 Three-fourths of children that take medication see improvement and controlled seizures after 2–3 years of taking that medication.

 In a comparative effectiveness review, levetiracetam has caused seizure freedom in some infants and is supported by a controlled trial.
 The likelihood of seizure freedom with levetiracetam was 30% when taken in conjunction with valproate vs only 22% when valproate was taken alone.
 This same study found all other treatment medications to be insufficient, with topiramate being insufficient due to inconsistency.
-However, it is important to note that the strength of evidence for this study is low due to little control group and low patient enrollment.
+However, the strength of evidence for this study is low due to little control group and low patient enrollment.
 Despite this, it is clear that levetiracetam when taken with valproate had the strongest results when preventing seizures.

+The need for discontinuation of anti-seizure medications (levetiracetam, topiramate) is rare.
+Some risks of topiramate include upper respiratory infection and loss of appetite.
+However, severe and adverse events while using topiramate are rare.